- 1 Run Types

 - Advanced can run any sort of run they'd like and have no plan or proposal requirements.

-- Standard can't run Primes and require a Run Proposal (or Run Plan + Sit-in GM Deputy) to run Semiprimes.
-No other paperwork required.
+- Standard GMs who have not run three complete Primes are required to give at least a verbal Run Proposal or summary (or Run Plan + Sit-in GM Deputy) prior to running a Prime.

 Anyone (GM or not) can run a Mock run of any difficulty, with no requirements whatsoever, for zero pressure practice or just to have fun, so long as it clearly noted as such by tagging the run post title with [MOCK].
 It doesn't even need to use ShadowNET characters.